 - Leslie’s that are single speed; 21H, 22, 22H, 22R, 31H, 44W, 45, 46, 47, 51.

-This control board is mounted in the Leslie amp replacing the mechanical relay and giving 2-speed operation to single speed Leslie’s.
-Using Pulse Width Modulation (PWM) to change both frequency and voltage to add slow speeds to single motor Leslie’s with smoother operation and cooler running motors.
+This controller is designed to replace the relay, mounting in its place, in the 22H or 47 model Leslie.
+Using Pulse Width Modulation (PWM), it changes both the frequency and voltage to add slow speed to single speed Leslie motors with smoother operation and cooler running motors.
 This is the state-of-the-art method used in commercial motor speed control applications.

-Our method changes the frequency and voltage to optimize the motor current at all speeds.
-Even though AC motors run best at their designed frequency, they can be made to operate outside that limit and with careful control of frequency and voltage, operate smoothly without excessive heat.
+The MTCLogic controller changes the frequency and voltage to optimize the motor current at all speeds.
+Even though AC motors run best at their designed frequency, they can be made to operate outside that limit and with careful control of frequency and voltage, and operate smoothly without excessive heat.

 The original version of the RTCLogic controller was a great success and we installed over a dozen in our area some years ago until the product became unavailable.
 Those units are all still in operation and have never had one problem.
 I have used one myself for several years and it has been flawless.

 Now, redesigned with brand new code, it not only has come back to life, but with improvements as well.
-So far we have even quieter operation at slow speeds and a better braking action.Tips
+Quieter operation at slow speeds and a better braking action with more options.Tips

 When using electronic 2-speed controllers the motors and rotors should be in clean and lubed condition.
 (Shouldn’t they be anyway?)
 The belts should be in good condition and properly adjusted.
 It has also been discovered that by measuring the resistance of each motor, and placing the lower resistance motor on top gives better results in keeping the two rotors running near the same speed.